 2. Layer composition

-• Memory foam: soft welcome
+• Memory foam: plush welcome

 • Natural latex or HR foam: bounce and dynamic support